 The Honeywell 5800MINI and the Honeywell SiXCT are two surface-mount contacts from Honeywell.
 They provide similar functionality, and they operate in roughly the same manner.
 That said, their communication methods differ, and they are designed for use with different security systems.

 However, the similarities end there.
 The 5800MINI and the SiXCT actually communicate with security systems very differently.
 The 5800MINI is part of the Honeywell 5800 Series of wireless sensors.
 It communicates at a wireless frequency of 345 MHz, making it an extremely versatile sensor.
 The 5800MINI will function with any Honeywell Lyric Controller, LYNX Touch Panel, 2GIG GC2, 2GIG GC3, and any Honeywell VISTA that includes a wireless receiver.
-It is also very compact, and it allows for a very discrete installation.
+The sensor measures in at 1"W x 2.2"H x 0.25"D. This makes it very compact, and it allows for a very discreet installation.
 Unfortunately, the 5800MINI does not utilize any type of encryption.

-On the other hand, the SiXCT communicates using 2.4 GHz WIFI.
+On the other hand, the SiXCT communicates using a 2.4 GHz frequency.
 It is designed exclusively for use with the Honeywell Lyric Controller, and it will not function with any other type of security system.
-It is also considerably larger than the 5800MINI, making it somewhat of a less discreet sensor.
+It measures in at 1.61"W x 3.13"H x 1"D. It is considerably larger than the 5800MINI, making it somewhat of a less discreet sensor.
 However, the primary selling point of the SiXCT is that it includes 128-bit AES encryption.
 This makes the device virtually impossible for others to hack or spoof.
 If a user wants a smaller sensor with this capability, they may want to consider the Honeywell SiXMINICT instead.